thaihangchung7/thaihangchung7.github.io/_notes/emicroscopy.md

 ## Phonon Scattering

 Phonons are quanta of elastic waves, in other words, atomic vibrations in a solid.
 A primary electron can lose energy by exciting a phonon and effectively heating the solid slightly.
-Although a primary electron can lose a negligible amount of energy (as in about 1 MeV) by exciting a phonon, heating the solid slightly,
+Although a primary electron can lose a negligible amount of energy (as in about 1 MeV) by exciting a phonon, there are two ways phonons contribute to scattering effects.

++ All electrons that remain in the sample are likely to excite a phonon eventually.
+This is how the electron beam heats up the sample solid.

++ When phonon scattering occurs, the scattered electron is generally deflected at a large angle (~ 10 degrees)

 ## Plasmon Scattering

+"A plasmon is a wave in the 'sea' of electrons in the conduction band of a metal."

 ## Secondary Electrons

 ## Back Scattered Electrons

+## Characteristic X-Rays

 ## Cathodoluminescence